 - Contemporary melodic concepts as expressed through hexatonic scales and trichord melodic construction.

 - Contemporary phrasing patterns crucial to new improvisation concepts.

 - Complex rhythmic ideas such as improvising on a different rhythmic levels.

-Downloadable MP3 supply the key to advanced study with this book.
+Downloadable MP3 supply the key to advanced study with Time Transformation.

 All etudes have corresponding MP3 files files which can be downloaded free of charge from the muse-eek.com website.
 These MP3s are the key to understanding the depth of these etudes.